deepmodeling/DMFF/docs/user_guide/tutorial.md

         * An <Atom> tag for each atom in the residue.
 This specifies the name of the atom and its atom type.

         * A <Bond> tag for each pair of atoms that are bonded to each other.
 The atomName1 and atomName2 attributes are the names of the two bonded atoms.
 (Some older force fields use the alternate tags to and from to specify the atoms by index instead of name.
-This is still supported for backward compatibility, but specifying atoms by name is recommended, since it makes the residue definition much easier to understand.)
+This is still supported for backward compatibility, but specifying atoms by name is recommended since it makes the residue definition much easier to understand.)

     The <Residue> tag may also contain <VirtualSite> tags, as in the following example: